 Build Redropp

-The Redropp server is Linux-only for the moment, and uses the Landlock LSM (and seccomp) which requires Linux 5.13 or more recent.
+The Redropp server works best on Linux at the moment, because it can use Landlock and seccomp to reduce the attack surface.
+Please note that Landlock requires Linux 5.13 or more recent.

 Using Debian 12 or a later distribution is recommended.